For Software Companies and Implementation Partners:

 -

-We work exclusively with two client types: software company executives responsible for services revenue and growth strategy (VPs of Services, Chief Revenue Officers, heads of customer success), and principals at implementation partner firms looking to build or expand post-live service practices.
-Our ideal clients are organizations serving enterprise customers with 50,000 or more employees where the post-live revenue opportunity is substantial and the cost of customer churn is significant.
+Software company executives responsible for services revenue and growth strategy (VPs of Services, Chief Revenue Officers, heads of customer success) at enterprise software companies who recognize post-live represents their largest untapped revenue opportunity.
+You've built a product customers depend on.
+Now you need to build the services practice that maximizes customer value throughout the lifecycle while transforming your business model from transactional to recurring.
+Our ideal clients here are organizations serving enterprise customers with 50,000 or more employees where the post-live revenue opportunity is substantial and the cost of customer churn is significant.

 -